 You spend about a third of your life sleeping on your mattress, so keeping it clean is one housekeeping chore that should always be on your cleaning checklist.
 Knowing how to clean a mattress–and how often–helps keep allergens, mildew, odors, and dust mites at bay.
 We don’t want to alarm you, but your mattress could have a combination of sweat, blood, urine, and other liquids embedded in it—which means plenty of bacteria and other germs are sharing your bed, too.
 Yuck!

 According to WebMD, lab tests of 7-year-old mattresses found over 16 million units of yeast, mold, and bacteria like E. coli and Staphylococcus per square inch.
-You may not notice any moisture, but mold, mildew, and bacteria do—and that means that every night you sleep on a dirty mattress is an unhealthy one.
-With every breath you take, you’re breathing in all those spores, dust mite allergens, bacteria, and other unhealthy stuff.
-Yikes!
+You may not notice any moisture, but mold, mildew, and bacteria do—and that means every night you sleep on a dirty mattress is an unhealthy one.
+Bottom line: If you want to enjoy more serene sleep and a healthier bedroom, learn how to clean a mattress and keep it that way.

 If you can’t remember the last time you cleaned your mattress, much less the mattress cleaner you used, it’s time!
 Cleaning your mattress every few months will keep it fresh and healthy.
 That said, there are situations where you may need to clean your mattress more often: